QuineDot/rust-learning/src/st-types.md

 Similarly, `Vec<T>` for a generic `T` is a type constructor, but `Vec<i32>` is a type.
 `Vec<T>` and `Vec<U>` are not the same type, unless `T == U`.

+There is no single `Vec` type for all possible contents, and there is no single `&str` type for all possible lifetimes.

 By "concrete lifetime", I mean some compile-time determined lifetime.
-The exact definition of "lifetime" is surprisingly complicated and beyond the scope of this guide, but here are a few examples of `&str`s and their concrete types.
+The exact definition of "lifetimes" in Rust is surprisingly complicated and beyond the scope of this guide, but here are a few examples of `&str`s and their concrete types.

 ```rust
 // The exact lifetime of `'a` is determined at each call site.
 We'll explore